-The elements which make Malta world famous
+The elements which make Malta world-famous

 If you have been asking yourself about what is Malta famous for, then here you will find your answer.
 The archipelago of the Maltese islands is small.
 Its a tiny little country but with so much to offer, your mind will be blown away.
 Malta draws the attention of thousands of tourists from all across the globe and the islands have become synonymous with major attractions.
-But beside all this, Malta is famous on the world spectrum for some fantastic reasons.
+But besides all this, Malta is famous on the world spectrum for some fantastic reasons:

-- Famous cinematic productions.
 Malta has managed to provide amazing backdrops for major movie locations.
 Game of Thrones, Gladiator and Troy are only a few of the major big names in Hollywood which make Malta famous for film locations.

-- Interesting history.
 Malta is home to some of the worlds oldest temples.
 The temples of Imnajdra or Ggantija are much older than Macchu Pichu of Peru or the Pyramids in Egypt.
 They are prehistoric and go back to thousands of years.
 Not to mention the old capital medieval city of Mdina or the capital itself, Valletta with fortifications so grand and unique.
-The Maltese knights of St John are also part of an important era and famous worldwide.
+The Maltese Knights of St John are also part of an important era and famous worldwide.
 Malta was the country that was most bombed during the World wars (in relation to its size) mostly because of its strategic location in the middle of the Mediterranean sea.

-- Famous for its warm climate and quantity of sunny days.
-It is true that Maltese climate is not nothing similar to Canarian islands (in winter here it can be cold), but it has 300 days of sunshine in average and it is ranking as one of the best countries to live in, in international studies of living abroad.
+Famous for its warm climate and quantity of sunny days.
+It is true that Maltese climate is nothing similar to Canarian islands (in winter here it can be cold), but it has 300 days of sunshine in average and it is ranking as one of the best countries to live in, in international studies of living abroad.

 Read also: 18 fun facts about Malta and Maltese people.